briandipalma/spa-2014/workshop_part3.md

 Workshop - Integrated with other Custom Elements.
 -------------------------------------------------

-After completing the first workshop
+After completing the first part of the workshop

 	https://github.com/briandipalma/spa-2014-communicator